sigreen/install-kong-gw-azr-aks/README.md

 ## Install Kong

 1. Update license under ./license/license of this directory.
-2. Update the following in values-dns.yaml file.
-I used an existing DNS record found via the Azure web interface, and created an Alias record set on the public IP that gets created through this process.
+2. Update the following in values-dns.yaml or values-lb.yml file.
+For DNS, I used an existing DNS record found via the Azure web interface, and created an Alias record set on the public IP that gets created through this process.

 ![](images/create-record-set.png "create-record-set")

 Change with your hostname: